 - It’s long and complicated.

 Eight letters?
 Fine.
 Sixteen letters?
 Even better.
-With vAriEd CaPitaliZAtiOn and $pec!al ch@r&cters?
+With vAriEd CaPitaliZAtiOn and $pec!al [email protected]&cters?
 Great!
-If you’re experiencing writer’s block, try using an online secure password generator.

 - It’s not easily guessable.